coolhango/SpamuraiX.py/README.md

 ![image](https://github.com/user-attachments/assets/edbfee39-3bad-4475-86f5-28e6f70dbd07)

 Usage:
-1. Clone or download the script
-2. Replace email and app password inside the code
-3. Run the code

-Usage:
 1. Clone or download the script: First, grab the script by either cloning the GitHub repository or downloading the .zip file.
 2. Replace email and app password inside the code: In order to authenticate with Gmail's SMTP server, you’ll need to provide a valid email address and an App Password instead of your regular Gmail password.
 Google requires the use of App Passwords if you have 2-Factor Authentication (2FA) enabled on your Google account.
 App passwords are a special type of one-time   password designed specifically for use with apps or scripts like Spamurai.py, allowing you to log in to your Google account without exposing your primary password.
 This adds an extra layer of security and prevents unauthorized access.
 If you don’t have 2FA enabled, you can use your standard Gmail password, but it’s strongly recommended to enable 2FA for added security.
 3. Run the script: Once your email and app password are configured in the script, simply run it using Python 3.x.
 The script will handle sending emails in batches, using the credentials you provided, while following the specified timings.